oreillymedia/t-SNE-tutorial/main.md

 This is the topic of [**manifold learning**](http://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction), also called **nonlinear dimensionality reduction**, a branch of machine learning (more specifically, _unsupervised learning_).
 It is still an active area of research today to develop algorithms that can automatically recover a hidden structure in a high-dimensional dataset.

 This post is an introduction to a popular dimensonality reduction algorithm: [**t-distributed stochastic neighbor embedding (t-SNE)**](http://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding).
 Developed by [Laurens van der Maaten](http://lvdmaaten.github.io/) and [Geoffrey Hinton](http://www.cs.toronto.edu/~hinton/), this algorithm has been successfully applied to many real-world datasets.
-Here, we'll see the key concepts of the method, when applied to a toy dataset (handwritten digits).
+Here, we'll follow the original paper and describe the key mathematical concepts of the method, when applied to a toy dataset (handwritten digits).
 We'll use Python and the [scikit-learn](http://scikit-learn.org/stable/index.html) library.

 ## Visualizing handwritten digits.

-Let's first import a handful of libraries.
+Let's first import a few libraries.

 <pre data-code-language="python"
      data-executable="true"